Filter Ferret

 W × H × D15.7 × 1.77 × 4.65 in

-Glass floating shelves occupy a different niche entirely.
-You don't buy them for capacity — 11 lbs is the lowest on this list.
-You buy them for the look: a transparent surface that displays items without visual clutter.
-Small figurines, perfume bottles, a single succulent, or bathroom essentials appear to float against the wall.
+11 lbs.
+Lowest capacity on this list.
+You don't buy glass shelves for capacity — you buy them for the look.
+A transparent surface where small figurines, perfume bottles, a single succulent, or bathroom essentials appear to float against the wall with zero visual weight.

-The 8mm tempered glass is 4x stronger than regular glass and shatters into small, rounded pieces rather than sharp shards if broken.
-The chrome brackets are visible (unlike hidden-bracket wood shelves), which adds to the modern aesthetic but makes installation less forgiving — any misalignment is obvious.
+8mm tempered glass.
+4x stronger than regular glass, shatters into small rounded pieces rather than shards.
+The chrome brackets are visible (unlike hidden-bracket wood shelves), which adds to the modern aesthetic but makes installation unforgiving — any misalignment is obvious.

-Who it's for: Modern or minimalist bathrooms, display cases for small collectibles, and spaces where visual lightness matters more than capacity.
-The transparent surface works in small rooms where wood shelves would feel heavy.
+Who it's for: You want minimalist display shelving where visual lightness matters more than capacity.
+Modern bathrooms, small collectibles, spaces where wood would feel heavy.

-Watch out for: 11 lbs.
-That's 5-6 paperback books or 2-3 small potted plants — and nothing heavier.
+Watch out for: 11 lbs is 5-6 paperbacks or 2-3 small plants — nothing heavier.
 Glass shows dust, water spots, and fingerprints constantly.
-The chrome brackets are visible and must be level — there's no hiding a crooked installation.
-Not for homes with young children or areas prone to impact.
+Chrome brackets must be perfectly level — no hiding a crooked install.
+Not for homes with young kids or impact-prone areas.

 How to Choose the Right Floating Shelf

-Step 1: What are you putting on the shelf?
+Step 1: What are you putting on it?
 Add up the weight using the reference table above.
-A row of paperbacks, two framed photos, and a small plant totals about 12-18 lbs.
+A row of paperbacks, two framed photos, and a small plant: 12-18 lbs.
 A row of hardcovers alone can hit 20-35 lbs per foot.

 Step 2: What's behind your wall?
-Knock on the wall.
+Knock on it.
 Hollow sound = drywall only.
-Solid thud at certain spots = stud behind the drywall (studs are typically 16 or 24 inches apart).
+Solid thud at certain spots = stud (typically 16 or 24 inches apart).
 Use a stud finder to confirm.
-If you can hit studs, you can use any shelf on this list at its rated capacity.
+Studs?
+Any shelf on this list works at rated capacity.
 Drywall only?
-Stay under 25 lbs per shelf and use toggle bolts, not plastic anchors.
+Stay under 25 lbs and use toggle bolts, not plastic anchors.

-Step 3: How deep does the shelf need to be?
-This depends entirely on what you're displaying:
+Step 3: How deep?
+Depends entirely on what you're displaying:

 • Small decor, photos, candles: 4-6 inches deep